Hortense Anda-Bührle: Career

 In 1956, when her father died, she inherited a large stake of shares in the Oerlikon-Bührle concern.
 Ultimately she held several active board memberships in Oerlikon, Bally as well as privately owned and controlled IHAG Holding and IHAG Privatbank.
-She was also a shareholder in the Italian noodle manufacturer Barilla.
+She was also a shareholder in the Italian pasta manufacturer Barilla.
 She was also owner of the Hotel Storchen Zürich and Castello del Sole in Ascona, Switzerland.

 Anda-Bührle founded the Géza Anda Foundation in 1978 in memory of her husband Géza Anda and was its chair until her death.
 In promotion of young pianists, she held the annual Concours Géza Anda.
 Together with her brother, she did also inherit the art collection of her late father, which in 1960 led to the establishment of Foundation E. G. Bührle in Zürich, in the former family house.
 Since October 9, 2021 some paintings are exhibited in a newly added wing at Kunsthaus Zürich.
 Anda-Bührle was also a member of the board of trustees of the Kunsthistorisches Institut Florenz in Florence, Italy, Ittingen Charterhouse and Goethe-Stiftung für Kunst und Wissenschaft in Zürich.